 The Inner Hebridean Isle of Mull lies five miles from the Scottish mainland

-Asked of their first impression of Mull, part of a group of islands that include: Iona, Tiree, Coll and the little island of Staffa, a visitor might readily talk, in artistic terms, about colour or style.
+Asked about their first impression of Mull, part of a group of islands that include: Iona, Tiree, Coll and the little island of Staffa, a visitor might readily talk, in artistic terms, about colour or style.

-As evidence they might point to the rather quaint houses that line the seafront of Tobermory Bay proudly displaying their orange, blue, red and pink facades, a pleasing contrast with the ubiquitous green of the nearby trees.
+As evidence, they might point to the rather quaint houses that line the seafront of Tobermory Bay proudly displaying their orange, blue, red and pink facades, a pleasing contrast with the ubiquitous green of the nearby trees.

 Isle of Mull: Iron Age crannogs

 However there is much more to Mull than its obvious beauty.
 Lift the cover just a little, peer inside and a fascinating, sometimes chaotic history is revealed.
 Looming castles from the Middle Ages, Bronze Age standing stones and burial cairns and Iron Age crannogs and brochs are compelling evidence of the rudimentary communities that once called the island home.

 For those interested in the earliest residents, it’s worth dwelling for a moment on the continuing work at Baliscate, a small community, which lies around half a mile south west of the island’s main town of Tobermory and boasts an unrivalled view across the Sound of Mull to the remote Ardnamurchan peninsula.

 A discovery, by two eagle-eyed locals, of what appeared to be a simple earth mound turned out to be much more exciting.

 An investigation by archaeologists revealed a small chapel and burial ground, part of a larger monastic complex, now dated to a period between the 7th and 8th centuries.
 It was an exceptional example of early Christian archaeology.